vercel/next.js/docs/api-reference/next.config.js/rewrites.md

 Rewrites allow you to map an incoming request path to a different destination path.

 Rewrites act as a URL proxy and mask the destination path, making it appear the user hasn't changed their location on the site.
-In contrast, [redirects](/docs/api-reference/next.config.js/redirects.md) will reroute to a new page a show the URL changes.
+In contrast, [redirects](/docs/api-reference/next.config.js/redirects.md) will reroute to a new page and show the URL changes.

 To use rewrites you can use the `rewrites` key in `next.config.js`: